Larry's At-Home Exercise to Strengthen Weak Upper Legs

 Handsome silverback gorilla

-A childhood memory
+But first, a childhood memory

 An acquaintance of mine is 80 pounds overweight.
-Her upper legs are so weak that she can't get up from the floor without holding onto the couch, and using her upper body muscles to assist in the maneuver.
+Her upper legs are so weak that she cannot get up from the floor without holding onto the couch, and using her upper body muscles to assist in the maneuver.
 Her situation is reminiscent of an experience from my childhood.

-When I was a child, I came down with meningitis.
+When I was little, I came down with meningitis.
 It was quite painful, and I was laid up for several weeks.

 After my body shook off the infection, I was well enough to go back to school.
 On the walk to school, there was a small hill, which was quite a challenge immediately after my recovery.
-After reaching the top, I really 'felt the burn' in my upper legs, and I was slightly wobbly.
+Upon reaching the top, I really 'felt the burn' in my upper legs, and I was slightly wobbly.
 But with the walking mini-workouts five days a week, I gradually regained my upper leg strength.

 Larry the Gorilla in his native habitat